hwanggu-corgi/hwanggu-log/update.md

             - Corgi reading [chapter 30 - conditional variable](http://pages.cs.wisc.edu/~remzi/OSTEP/threads-cv.pdf)
             in Operating Systems Three Easy Pieces, over♥♥
         - Moe corgi working on gathering notes on `conditional variable`, over♥♥ #4
+2. Moe corgi is here and is in lecture for CSC 369♥♥
+    - Moe corgi is back XD♥♥
+3. Corgi completed working on exercise 13, CSC 369♥♥
+    - Corgi completed working on questions 4 of 4, over♥♥
+    - Corgi completed working on question 4 of 4, over♥♥
+        - Corgi thinking about which process (CPU bound or I/O bound) gets the highest priority
+4. [on hold] Corgi add progress #2 previewing lecture 16, CSC 369♥♥
+    - Corgi on slide `Multi-Level Feedback Queue Scheduling` [1 of 17]♥♥

 ### November 4th, 2020